 The PRME Innovation Challenge, which is part of the PRME SDG Student Engagement platform led by the PRME Secretariat, brings together students from Advanced PRME schools to work with businesses to build sustainable business solutions addressing their Sustainable Development Goals (SDGs) / corporate social responsibility objectives.

-It will be a 3.5 months project that will involve Skype interviews with Manitou’s employees, clients, and suppliers.
-Originally, the Innovation Challenge was supposed to culminate with the presentation of the two teams’ projects in New York on June 17-18, 2020 during the 2020 PRME Global Forum.
-However due to the COVID-19 outbreak, the online Award Ceremony has been rescheduled to be held in mid-September instead.
+It was a nine months project that involved Skype interviews with Manitou’s employees, clients, and suppliers.
+The project also included a survey of Manitou’s stakeholders covering 1,093 respondents from 20 countries.
+Originally, the Innovation Challenge was supposed to culminate with the final competition between the two teams in New York in June 2020 during the 2020 PRME Global Forum.
+However, due to the COVID-19 outbreak, the final competition between AIM MBA 2020 InnovAsian Team and Copenhagen Business School was held online on September 23, 2020 before a jury of academics and practitioners.
+The AIM MBA 2020 InnovAsian Team won the final competition!